kaime/layla/src/test/cases/colors.md

 ### `red`

-- Returns the red channel of the color as a percentage
+- Returns the red channel of the color as number between 0..255

   ~~~ lay
   color.red {